texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/drone-competition.md

 - 25% Engineering Portfolio: Completeness and detail level of the Engineering Portfolio.
 Awarded 1st through number of valid entries.
 - 50% Race Results: Points will be awarded based upon flight times.

-Each team will be awarded 1st through the number of valid entries for appearance, engineering portfolio and flight results.
-The lowest combined score wins 1st Place, the second lowest combined score wins 2nd Place, and so on.
-In case of a tie, the vehicle with the better appearance and engineering portfolio will place higher
+Each team will be awarded 1<sup>st</sup> through the number of valid entries for appearance, engineering portfolio and flight results.
+The lowest combined score wins 1<sup>st</sup> Place, the second lowest combined score wins 2<sup>nd</sup> Place, and so on.
+In case of a tie, the vehicle with the better appearance and engineering portfolio will place higher.

 ## Gate Information